-Could you be near your breaking point, unaware that you are dealing with stress overload?
+Could you be near your breaking point, unaware that you are functioning from a state of stress overload?

 If your compassion does not include yourself, it is incomplete. – Jack Kornfield

 There is a direct correlation between our stress levels and how well we function in the midst of life challenges.
 Let’s now have a closer look at the different stages you might be at.
 I will divide them into two main categories: ‘Healthy Stages’ versus ‘Unhealthy Stages’.